ln-komandur/ESP32/Installing Eclipse IDE for C++ Developers on Linux.md

 ## Downloading and Installing Eclipse IDE for C++ Developers
 Login as a User who has admin privilleges.
 This will be the user who will write ESP32 programs using Eclipse IDE

-Download Eclipse for CPP for Linux x86_64 from https://www.eclipse.org/downloads/packages/ .
-On systems with default settings, the eclipse-cpp-2020-12-R-linux-gtk-x86_64.tar.gz will be downloaded in the $HOME/Downloads/ directory
+[Download Eclipse for CPP for Linux x86_64](https://www.eclipse.org/downloads/packages/) .
+On systems with default settings, the `eclipse-cpp-2020-12-R-linux-gtk-x86_64.tar.gz` will be downloaded in the `$HOME/Downloads/` directory

-Extract the tar installable to the home directory of the logged in user with
+Extract the tar installable to the home directory of the logged-in user with

-`tar xvf ~/Downloads/eclipse-cpp-2020-12-R-linux-gtk-x86_64.tar.gz -C ~`
+`tar xvf ~/Downloads/eclipse-cpp-2020-12-R-linux-gtk-x86_64.tar.gz -C ~ # Extract the tar installable to the home directory`

 Rename the eclipse directory as below to help easily distinguish from the workspace directory to be created later when starting eclipse

-`mv ~/eclipse ~/eclipse-installation`
+`mv ~/eclipse ~/eclipse-installation # Rename to help distinguish the installation directory and the workspace directory`

 Create a symbolic link to the eclipse executable file with

-`sudo ln -s ~/eclipse-installation/eclipse /usr/local/bin/`
+`sudo ln -s ~/eclipse-installation/eclipse /usr/local/bin/ # Create a symbolic link to the eclipse executable file`

 Also test if the executable file can be called from any directory with `eclipse` at the terminal and close it.